A powdered seasoning with a light yellow color, Aromat has remained an iconic Swiss product. Have you tried it before?

 You’ll find Aromat throughout Switzerland.
 Although, according to this directory, it’s somewhat less popular in Ticino, the nation’s Italian-speaking canton.

 9. A 90-gram container of Aromat costs CHF 2.90 (2017).

 You can purchase Aromat at two of Switzerland’s major supermarkets – Coop and Migros.

-10. Aromat is a condiment, but – like salt and pepper – you can also use it when you’re cooking.
+10. Finally, while considered a condiment, like salt and pepper, you can also use Aromat for cooking.

 Do you have a container of Aromat at home?
-How often do you use it?
-Please share your responses by leaving a comment below or by sending me an email.
+For instance, how often do you use it?
+Please share your responses.
+Either leave a comment below or send me an email.
 Thanks!